CankivancYigit/EventBus/README.md

-# EventBus
 EventBus is a messaging system used to facilitate loosely coupled communication between game objects.
+It helps prevent objects from being directly dependent on each other and allows for a cleaner code structure.
+The EventBus notifies objects that are subscribed to a specific event when that event is triggered (published).
+This way, it acts as a central hub for managing events.